How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 Combined with self-learning and intelligent algorithms, Insurtech startups and insurance companies now have a smarter way to choose policyholders, provide better terms and conditions, and offer alternative payment options.

-Some FinTech startups using this model to take a cue from include: Next Insurance, Clover Health, etc.
+Some FinTech startups using this model to take a cue from include: Next Insurance, Clover Health, etc. If you are interested in learning more about the insurance industry, see 15 examples of insurance companies we explore in our recent guide.

 Why you Should Use this Model

 As a startup with a penchant for quick growth, it’s imperative to adopt a business model that appropriately exemplifies your developmental strategy as a business.
-By using this operation model, there’s a guarantee that you’ll appropriately weigh all scenarios and give policyholders the premium that they truly deserve.

 Doing this, in turn, leads to a top-notch user experience and a high customer retention rate.
-Customers will get premiums they feel that they truly deserve.

 Pros and Cons of Alternative Insurance Underwriting